HaoranZhengRaul/haoranzhengraul.github.io/README.md

-[Motivated researcher](https://www.linkedin.com/in/haoran-zheng-04a9551ba/) with a strong foundation in **Explainable Artificial Intelligence (XAI)** and Machine Learning.
+[Motivated AI researcher](https://www.linkedin.com/in/haoran-zheng-04a9551ba/) with a strong foundation in **Explainable Artificial Intelligence (XAI)** and Machine Learning.
 Completed M.S. in Applied Data Science at the University of Chicago with a 4.0 GPA.
 Authored the paper "[*SCENE: Evaluating Explainable AI Techniques Using Soft Counterfactuals*](https://scholar.google.com/citations?hl=en&view_op=list_works&gmla=ALUCkoW2B9_cfbb3bricQPJNTxlYXIpwGfyosG2Q-s1wwWjqIZRvdeLHpzntLlOdaNDhENJ9NWGrVNKOKHR42g&user=t8z21IQAAAAJ)," which introduces a novel, human-centered causal inference method to assess XAI techniques in text classification.
 Holds bachelor's degrees in Economics, Finance, and History from The Ohio State University.
 Experienced in teaching and research roles across multiple disciplines, including Behavioral Science and Statistics.
 Recipient of the Pace Setters Awards.

 ---